 E. Other Subjects

-Forms on other topics may be available in the appendices of treatises, such as Grenig's Alternative Dispute Resolution, 3d ed.
-(KF9085 .R63 & online in WestlawNext).
+Forms on other topics may be available in the appendices of treatises, such as Grenig's Alternative Dispute Resolution, 4th ed.
+(KF9085 .R63 2016 & online in Westlaw).
 To locate treatises on a subject, search the Duke Libraries Catalog for the keywords or subject heading [topic] – united states – forms.

-Treatises may also be available through the legal research services WestlawNext, Lexis Advance, and Bloomberg Law, available to the Duke Law School community.
+Treatises are also be available through the legal research services Westlaw, Lexis Advance, and Bloomberg Law, available to the Duke Law School community.
+In addition, Fastcase is available to the Duke University community and contains a variety of treatises and forms.
+Within Fastcase, forms can be found under Search Jury Instructions/Practice Manuals, Search Loislaw Libraries, and Search Legal Forms.

 Most states have form books for practice in that state.
 They may be published by the state courts, by the state's bar organization, or by private publishers.

 Pattern jury instructions are forms used by lawyers and judges to draft the charge given to a jury.
-North Carolina pattern jury instructions are in the Walker North Carolina Alcove (Level 2), and available electronically through the UNC School of Government.
+North Carolina pattern jury instructions are in the Walker North Carolina Area (Level 3), and available electronically through the UNC School of Government.
 Check the Duke University Libraries catalog for other jurisdictions by doing a subject heading search for instructions to juries -- state.

 The library has a number of forms sets for North Carolina.
-Douglas, R.D., Douglas' Forms, 5th and 6th ed.
-(NC Alcove KFN7468 .D682 & online in Lexis Advance) is a multi-volume set containing both pleading and practice forms and general forms, such as for real estate and wills.
-The "Transactions in Turbulent Times" supplement covers common transactional forms related to economic downturns; although this appears at the end of the print Douglas' Forms set, the content is not specific to North Carolina and this volume does not appear in the Douglas' Forms database within Lexis Advance; it can, however, be accessed and searched separately by the source title Transactions in Turbulent Times.
+Douglas, R.D., Douglas' Forms (NC Area KFN7468 .D682 & online in Lexis Advance) is a multi-volume set containing both pleading and practice forms and general forms, such as for real estate and wills.
+The 2009 "Transactions in Turbulent Times" supplement covers common transactional forms related to economic downturns; although this appears at the end of the print and online Douglas' Forms set, the content is not specific to North Carolina.
+It can also be accessed and searched separately by the source title Transactions in Turbulent Times.

 Thorp, W.L., Thorp's North Carolina Trial Practice Forms, 7th ed.
-(NC Alcove KFN7930.A65 T48 & online in WestlawNext) is a detailed two-volume book which tracks the North Carolina Rules of Civil Procedure.
+(NC Area KFN7930.A65 T48 & online in Westlaw) is a detailed two-volume book which tracks the North Carolina Rules of Civil Procedure.

 Van Camp, J.R., et al., North Carolina Criminal Procedure Forms, 3d ed.
-(NC Alcove KFN7975.A65 V3), a one-volume book, arranges its forms to parallel the chronology of a criminal case, from pretrial through motions, trial and notice of appeal.
+(NC Area KFN7975.A65 V3), a one-volume book, arranges its forms to parallel the chronology of a criminal case, from pretrial through motions, trial, and notice of appeal.
 Each form is referenced to a provision of the North Carolina General Statutes.
 Irving Joyner’s Criminal Procedure in North Carolina, 3d ed.
-(KFN7975.J69 2005 & online in Lexis Advance) follows a similar chronological arrangement.
+(NC Area KFN7975.J69 2015 & online in Lexis Advance) follows a similar chronological arrangement.
 Forms are included in the appendix to each chapter.

 Price, R.M., North Carolina Criminal Trial Practice Forms, 6th ed.
-(NC Alcove KFN7975.A65 P742 2014 & online in WestlawNext) presents a comprehensive list of forms for criminal practice, also arranged to parallel the chronological order of a criminal proceeding.
+(NC Area KFN7975.A65 P742 2016 & online in Westlaw) presents a comprehensive list of forms for criminal practice, also arranged to parallel the chronological order of a criminal proceeding.

 To find general forms for a particular state, search the Duke University Libraries catalog with a subject heading search for forms (law) -- [state].
 The library has a limited collection of forms from other states.
 Additional materials may be found in online services, as described in Section I.